NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 Overview

-A code is stored in the plug of the measurement cable to give specific switching instruction to an engaged MULTI socket
+A parameter code is stored in the plug of the measurement cable

 Principle of Operation

-A yellow shared-use MULTI socket is a high-cost serial port when it does not select any hardware
+A yellow MULTI-parameter socket is a high-cost serial port when it does not select any hardware

-MULTI socket poorly utilized as a costly serial port
+MULTI-parameter socket poorly utilized as a costly serial port

 The initial arrangement was only for mainstream CO2 serial kit sets, but later extended enthusiastically to BIS kit set, 2nd-SpO2 kit set, APCO kit set, NMT kit set etc., whose motivation is highly questionable given this greatly increases the interface cost compared to a plain serial port.

-To reiterate, there is no difference if you connect digital serial data to the monitor through a yellow MULTI socket or an ordinary serial port
+The truth is, there is no difference if you connect digital serial data to the monitor using Smart Cables or ordinary serial cables

-This is how you connect the BIS processor kit to a MULTI socket
+This is how you connect the BIS processor kit to a yellow MULTI socket

 In other words, it is the built-in hardware that determine the parameter capability; and in the case of serial kit sets, the system software.
 This of course, is the same description as a configured patient monitor